How to Compel a Retired Attorney to Deliver a Will and Initiate Probate in North Carolina

 Detailed Answer

 When someone passes away, the decedent’s last will usually remains in the attorney’s file.
-North Carolina law obligates any holder of the original will to deliver it to the clerk of superior court in the county where the decedent lived, or to a person entitled to probate, within 30 days of a written request.
-If a retired attorney refuses, you have legal options to force delivery and begin probate.
+North Carolina law obligates any holder of the original will to deliver it to the clerk of superior court in the county where the decedent lived, or to a person entitled to probate, after the testator’s death and upon request.
+If a retired attorney refuses, you have legal options to seek delivery and begin probate.

 First, send a formal demand letter by certified mail.
 Include a copy of the death certificate, a statement that you are an interested party, and a request for the original will.
 Specify a reasonable deadline (for example, 14 days) for compliance.
 Keep proof of mailing and any responses.

-If the attorney still refuses, you can file a petition in the clerk’s office under N.C.G.S. § 28A-6-1.
-That statute authorizes a petition for administration when a will exists but no personal representative acts.
+If the attorney still refuses, you can file a petition in the clerk’s office under N.C.G.S. § 28A-2A-4.
+That statute authorizes the clerk to issue an order requiring a person having custody of a will to produce it.
 Cite the attorney as a respondent and ask the clerk to order delivery of the will.
 You may serve the petition on the attorney by certified mail or private process.

 Once the petition is on file, the clerk can issue an order requiring the attorney to bring the will to the courthouse.
 If the attorney ignores the order, you can ask the clerk to hold a show-cause hearing.
 At that hearing, the court can sanction failure to comply, up to a contempt finding.

-After the clerk obtains the original will, you can petition for probate.
-If you qualify as an interested party—such as a beneficiary or heir—you may petition for informal probate under N.C.G.S. § 28A-6-2.
-The clerk reviews the will and appoints you as personal representative.
+After the clerk obtains the original will, you can apply for probate.
+If you qualify as an applicant—such as an executor named in the will or another interested person—you may apply for probate under Chapter 28A.
+The clerk reviews the will and, if appropriate, issues letters to the personal representative.
 Then you collect assets, pay debts, and distribute property per the will.

 In rare cases, you might also contact the State Bar for possible disciplinary action against the attorney for refusing to release client property.
 However, court intervention normally resolves the issue more quickly.